Bluscream/notification-banner/README.md

 - `--image`: Image path or base64 string
 - `--position`: Banner position as a string (e.g., `topleft`, `topright`, `bottomleft`, `bottomright`, `topcenter`, `bottomcenter`, `center`)
 - `--time`: Time to display notification (seconds)
-- `--sound`: Path to WAV file or URL to play when notification is shown (defaults to Windows Unlock sound)
+- `--sound`: Path to WAV file or URL to play when notification is shown (defaults to Windows notify sound)

 ### Example
 ```